Colorado foster care and adoption guidelines

 The cost to foster or adopt often depends on the type of child placement agency used (a private or a county child placement agency).
 Private child placement agencies provide adoption licensing services for a fee of $1,800 to $3,500.

 Private placement agencies will place waiting for children in the foster care system in an adoptive placement.
 When contacting private agencies please specify you want to adopt from foster care to ensure you receive the correct information.
-View a list of private child placement agencies in Colorado.
+Learn more about foster care and adoption in Colorado.

 During information meetings, the licensing agency will provide information about the types of adoptions they conduct, time frames for adoption, who is involved in the adoption proces, and an introduction to the child welfare system.